Self-Zachtualization/frontend-project/readme.md

 **Decent, professional styling**

 - Made use of Colormind.io for styling guidelines, but failed to incorporate Bootstrap or any such library for styling assistance.
-Scaling the app down into a smaller window is currently _only responsive for the piano itself._
+Scaling the app down into a smaller window is currently _only responsive for the piano itself._ Other than the piano, pretty much everything will break down even if you're just viewing on a smaller screen.
+My issues stem mainly from trying to juggle all of those element styles myself and not knowing enough about how to do that properly.
+I'm going to work with a CSS library to help out with that before I tackle any future web project.

 ## How to Use / Deploy This App